-You see this message when you use Interlnk/Intersvr to copy files between the reader and the host computer:
+You see this message when you use Interlnk/Intersrv to copy files between the reader and the host computer:

-Not reading writing drive X Abort, Fail, Retry
+"Not ready writing drive X. Abort, Retry, Fail?"

-Press R to Retry and continue copying the files.
-You may have a problem copying files if you use the DOS version (utilities from your PC) of Interlnk and Intersvr on the JANUS reader.
-Intermec modified the Interlnk and Intersvr utilities to work with the JANUS reader.
-The Intermec version of these utilities is provided on the reader's Drive D and on the MS-DOS Programs companion disk 2.
-Use the Interlnk and Intersvr utilities provided with your reader to transfer and copy files.
+Press $\[mathbb{R}\]$ to Retry and continue copying the files.
+You may have a problem copying files if you use the DOS version (utilities from your PC) of INTERLNK.EXE and INTERSVR.EXE on the JANUS reader.
+Intermec modified the INTERLNK.EXE and INTERSVR.EXE utilities to work with the JANUS reader.
+The Intermec version of these utilities is provided on the reader's Drive D and on the MS-DOS Programs Companion Disk 2.
+Use the INTERLNK.EXE and INTERSVR.EXE utilities provided with your reader to transfer and copy files.

-If your files were not copied correctly, try the procedure again using the Interlnk and Intersvr utilities provided with your reader.
+If your files were not copied correctly, try the procedure again using the INTERLNK.EXE and INTERSVR.EXE utilities provided with your reader.